This is the car for you if…you’re looking for an established electric car that delivers a smooth driving experience and value for money.

 - The e-Pedal gives you single-pedal control for speeding up, slowing down and braking.
 It’s simple to use – and makes nipping in and out of traffic a breeze.

-- The Leaf’s new, bigger boot is a bonus for anyone who can’t pack light… Even when you’re only dashing to the supermarket for a pint of milk, only to emerge an hour later with several full bags of shopping.
+- The Leaf’s new, bigger boot is a bonus for anyone who can’t pack light… And those occasions when you pop into the supermarket for a pint of milk, only to emerge an hour later with several full bags of shopping.

 You’ll like the Nissan Leaf N-Connecta if you… want a surprisingly zippy electric ride in familiar hatchback form.